The Java Runtime Environment (JRE) is essential to run IPS. Use the information in this topic to ensure your JRE is correct and up-to-date.

 Note: If Java is not present, or the Java version number is lower than necessary, download the latest Java Runtime Environment (JRE) from your provider.

-Provided you have Java 1.8 or above installed, IPC complies with mandates to remove SSL and early versions of TLS.
+Provided you have Java 1.8 or above installed, IPS complies with mandates to remove SSL and early versions of TLS.

-You cannot use IPC if the Java version is below 1.8
+You cannot use IPS if the Java version is below 1.8

 To make the older JRE path available to other applications, you must add the older JRE path to the start of the system PATH variable.